 Impressive User Base of Twitter

-Despite the decline in the number of frequent twitterers, the user base is still impressive.
+Is Twitter dying?
+Well, despite the decline in the number of frequent Tweeters, the user base of Elon Musk’s Twitter is still impressive.
 With Twitter trending as a popular social media channel, it should be no surprise that it has more than 350 million active users.
 While that’s a far cry from social media giants like Facebook, Instagram, and TikTok, it’s still a sizable user base for marketers pursuing solid marketing goals.

 More and more people are finding themselves online while their mobility in the real world is decreasing.
-It isn’t unreasonable to assume that Twitter’s user base will continue to grow.
+Assuming that Twitter’s user base will continue to grow isn’t unreasonable.

 Twitter’s preferred metric for quantifying its user base is “monetizable daily active users” (mDAU).
 According to this metric, the number of users has increased by 27% year-over-year.
 At 192 million mDAU, this is a significant increase; there will be more opportunities to converse, socialize and attract attention.

 The figures suggest that Twitter is not treading water and will continue to attract new users, although no one is holding out hope that its user base will ever threaten that of the better-known social media platforms.